nusco/narjillos/backlog.md

 * Think hard about wave doubling - do it on the "going forward / coming back" instead of the "positive/negative"?
 * Real rotation
+* Tweak energy consumption

 ###Genetist

 * Each body segment's amplitude is genetically determined
 * Whole-body size gene
+* Bullet-proof genome with a Chromosome class (for documentation, tool building and checking min and max values, for avoiding divisions by 0 and other potential issues)
 * Smooth organ evolution to and from atrophy

 ###Ostetrician